Solar Eclipse – What is a Solar Eclipse

 Because the Earth’s orbit around the Sun is also elliptical, the Earth’s distance from the Sun similarly varies throughout the year.
 This affects the apparent size of the Sun in the same way, but not so much as with the Moon’s varying distance from the Earth.
 When the Earth approaches its farthest distance from the Sun in July, a total eclipse is somewhat more likely, whereas conditions favor an annular eclipse when the Earth approaches its closest distance to the Sun in January.

-The solar eclipse calendar is a listing of all solar eclipses from 2010 through 2015.
+calendar is a listing of all solar eclipses from 2016 through 2018.
 Times are expressed in Coordinated Universal Time (UT), the international basis for other time zones.
 The type and length of a solar eclipse depends upon the Moon’s location relative to its orbital nodes.
 A solar eclipse lasts for only a few minutes and can only be viewed from those located on a narrow path of the Earth’s surface.
 For additional solar eclipse dates, please see NASA’s

 If the date and time of any solar eclipse are known, it is possible to predict other eclipses using eclipse cycles.
 The saros is probably the best known and one of the most accurate eclipse cycles.
 A saros lasts 6,585.3 days (a little over 18 years), which means that after this period a practically identical eclipse will occur.
 The most notable difference will be a shift of 120° in longitude (due to the 0.3 days) and a little in latitude.
 A saros series always starts with a partial eclipse near one of Earth’s polar regions, then shifts over the globe through a series of annular or total eclipses, and ends at the opposite polar region.
 A saros series lasts 1226 to 1550 years and 69 to 87 eclipses, with about 40 to 60 central.